Skilled Divorce Lawyers Serving the LGBT Community

 How Does the Divorce Process Differ for LGBT Couples?

-One of the biggest, and unique issues in an LGBTQ+ divorce is when the couple has a child together, especially if the child is biologically related to one parent and is not formally adopted by the non-biological parent.
-In the eyes of the court, questions about child custody emerge with only one biological parent in the relationship, despite the fact that both spouses may play equal parts in child-rearing.
-This can be avoided through a second-parent adoption, however, if you don’t have time to do this before divorce, it’s important to speak with a divorce attorney to discuss your options.
+One of the biggest complications that’s unique to an LGBT divorce comes when a same-sex couple has a child together, especially if the child is only biologically related to one parent.
+This gets complicated if the non-biological parent has not formally adopted the child.
+In a same-sex divorce in Texas, questions about child custody emerge if there’s only one biological parent in the relationship, despite the fact that both spouses may play equal parts in child-rearing.
+These concerns can be avoided through a second-parent adoption.
+However, if you don’t have time to do this before finalizing a gay divorce in Texas, it’s important to speak with an attorney familiar with the nuances of same-sex divorce to discuss your options.

-Contact Our Experienced Texas LGBTQ+ Divorce Lawyers
+Contact Our Experienced Texas Divorce Lawyers Serving The LGBT Community

 Most couples find divorce to be complicated, but LGBT couples may face additional challenges as the legal system evolves.
 At Goranson Bain Ausley, our divorce lawyers for gay marriage cases are not only keeping abreast of the changes but also helping to shape family law in Texas to meet the needs of LGBT couples.
 Contact us today to speak with a divorce lawyer familiar with the divorce process as it pertains to gay and lesbian couples.
 For informed legal advice delivered with compassion and understanding, you can be confident that a Goranson Bain Ausley family lawyer experienced in gay divorce will be the ally needed to see that your family’s relationships and future are taken care of.
 Working from our Austin, Dallas, Fort Worth, Granbury, or Plano offices, we will serve as your advocate, ensuring that you are provided equal rights and protection under the law.